- Staff Directory

-The OTU code, (Personal Unexcused absence), (red background), is used to excuse personal commitment absences such as non-health related appointments that cannot be scheduled outside of school hours or when no Warranted Absence form has been completed (vacation, ski trips, home, but not sick, care for siblings, etc.).
+The OTU code, (Personal Unexcused absence), (red background), is used to excuse personal commitment absences such as non-health related appointments that cannot be scheduled outside of school hours or when no Warranted Absence form has been completed.

 Absences without parent, guardian or school approval shall be marked as cuts.
 Consequences for cuts (per semester):

 - One, two, and three cuts: If possible, parents shall be notified via auto dialer for each absence.
 Truancy Letter #1 will also be sent home after the third cut.

 - Six cuts: At the sixth cut, the student will be assigned to Tuesday/Thursday School.
 It is the student’s responsibility to clear any absences before the Tuesday/Thursday School date.
 Truancy letter #2 will be sent home at the sixth cut.